Azure/AppConfiguration-KubernetesProvider/README.md

 + [Use dynamic configuration in Azure Kubernetes Service](https://learn.microsoft.com/azure/azure-app-configuration/enable-dynamic-configuration-azure-kubernetes-service)
 + See [Kubernetes Provider Reference](https://learn.microsoft.com/azure/azure-app-configuration/reference-kubernetes-provider) for a complete list of features.

+## Data collection

+The software may collect information about you and your use of the software and send it to Microsoft.
+Microsoft may use this information to provide services and improve our products and services.
+You may turn off the telemetry by setting the `requestTracing.enabled=false` while installing the Azure App Configuration Kubernetes Provider.
+There are also some features in the software that may enable you and Microsoft to collect data from users of your applications.
+If you use these features, you must comply with applicable law, including providing appropriate notices to users of your applications together with a copy of Microsoft’s privacy statement.
+Our privacy statement is located at https://go.microsoft.com/fwlink/?LinkID=824704.
+You can learn more about data collection and use in the help documentation and our privacy statement.
+Your use of the software operates as your consent to these practices.

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a